TallKite/linnstrument-firmware/README.md

 GUITAR TUNING

 MicroLinn's guitar tuning is completely independent of the usual one.
-Changing one doesn't affect the other.
+Changing one doesn't change the other.
 MicroLinn's guitar tuning screen doesn't set the pitch of each "string".
 Instead it sets 7 independent row offsets.

   *Details: On the far left, there are 8 green buttons, one for each string.
 The "anchor string" is the row that the anchor pad is on.
 Its pitch is determined solely by the anchor pad, note and cents.
 The anchor string has a double button.
 Tap any button to select a string.
 The button turns light blue and sounds that open string.
 Assuming it's not the anchor string, one of the neighboring buttons, whichever one is closest to the anchor, turns dark blue.
 You won't see a note name with an octave number as before.
 Instead you'll see a row offset as a number, which can be negative.
 This is the interval between the two blue strings.
 Swipe right or left on it as before to increase or decrease it.*